 Cohen: In my view, absolutely not.
 You try and look at cause and effect.
 Everyone seems to point to the partial repeal of Glass-Steagall.
 Actually, Glass-Steagall had two significant elements.
 One was restricting what banks and depositories could do, and the other restricted what affiliates of depositories could do.
 What was done in 1999 was only to remove the restrictions on the latter, the affiliates.
-The restrictions on the latter, the affiliates.
-The restrictions on the latter, this is what the critics of deregulation point to.
+The restrictions on the depositories themselves remained in place.
+But this is what the critics of deregulation point to.